My College Days

 Note the 45 rpm records, an important programming source during our top-40 days.

 OK, I admit it, I was the idiot that programmed top-40 on KCPR and banned rock music!
 Go ahead and send your hate mail to me!
-My email address is firstname.lastname@example.org It was 25 years ago, and the statute of limitations has long since expired on 70's stupidity.
+My email address is firstname.lastname@example.org It was a long time ago, and the statute of limitations has long since expired on 70's stupidity.

 It's interesting to see what became of some of the KCPR staff from those days.
 I, of course, had visions of grandeur... wanting to become a professional broadcaster... which I did... leaving KCPR after my Junior year and eventually becoming Music Director of a commercial AM station, and later Program Director of a commercial FM station.
 Not to leave you with the impression that I became king of all media.
-No, no. By 1990 I managed to get fired from the best job I ever had and went on to become a used car salesman and later a Homer Simpson clone at the local nuclear power plant.
+No, no. By 1990 I managed to get fired from the best radio job I ever had... and went on to become a used car salesman and later a Homer Simpson clone at the local nuclear power plant.
+But that ended up being a perfect career for me, and I stayed there for 28 years until I was able to retire in 2020.
+A lot of skills I developed in my radio days did manage to come in handy later in life, when I accidentally became kind of a big deal on YouTube.

-But there were those among KCPR's class of 1977 that did actually have some broadcasting talent.
-My girlfriend from those days became a TV news anchor in Tucson, and later won three Emmy awards!
-She is now a producer for NBC.
+There were those among KCPR's class of 1977 that did actually go on to have fantastic careers in broadcasting.
+My girlfriend from those days became a TV news anchor in Tucson, a producer for NBC, and won three Emmy awards!

-The fellow who became Program Director after me, Brian Hackney, is a very successful TV weatherman in San Francisco, as well as being one of the co-hosts of the PBS science series, Newton's Apple.
+The fellow who became KCPR's Program Director after me, Brian Hackney, later became a very successful TV weatherman in San Francisco, as well as being one of the co-hosts of the PBS science series, Newton's Apple.
 He's been nominated for 18 Emmy awards and won seven.
 He's also won two Golden Mikes and two Press Club awards.

 Not the least of which is a gentleman I worked with at the station in 1977 by the name of Al. He was quite a character then, and he still is.
 He was always making up goofy lyrics for popular songs, and trying to get on the syndicated Dr. Demento radio show.
 One day he decided to make a spoof of a popular song called "My Sharona" by a group called The Knack.
 He threw a tape on a machine in our production room, hauled his accordion and a microphone over to the bathroom with the great echo, and pounded out "My Bologna".
 He sent it in to Dr. Demento, and it actually got played... and became a hit.
 "Weird Al" Yankovic had started his strange and wonderful career as a comic singer, and it all began in the bathroom across the hall from KCPR.

-And yes, I was his Program Director in 1977 at KCPR and I liked him because he followed the rules and never played that
+And yes, I was his Program Director in 1977 at KCPR and I liked him because he followed the rules,

 There is a LOT more to this web site than just this page!